Our Learning Community

 Rigorous and relevant learning opportunities allow students to explore and question significant ideas and develop new knowledge.

 We understand that each student’s academic journey is a personal one, which is why Avila College offers a variety of learning pathways to suit a diverse range of needs, aspirations and abilities.

 The Curriculum Guide is designed to help students and families understand more about the subjects available at each year level at Avila.
 Whether they are core or elective subjects, there is an outline of the areas of study and examples of the learning activities our students can expect to be engaged in during their studies.

 Introducing Year 7

-Education, English, Humanities, Mathematics, Science, Health and Physical Education and in two of the foreign languages (French, Indonesian and Italian) offered at the College.
+Year 7 students undertake studies with their Homeroom group in Religious Education, English, Humanities, Mathematics, Science, Health and Physical Education and in two of the foreign languages (French, Indonesian and Italian) offered at the College.
 They are also introduced to specialist areas including The Arts, Digital Technology and Design Technology.
 The 2040 Project is undertaken in Year 7, a cross-curriculum program where students research social, economic and environmental factors that have the potential to make the world a better place in the future.